ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 ### Numerical Features Measures

 The measures that are calculated every epoch and are available for numerical features are `mean_squared_error`, `mean_absolute_error`, `r2` and the `loss` itself.
-You can set either of them as `validation_measure` in the `training` section of the model definition if you set the `validation_field` to be the name of a binary feature.
+You can set either of them as `validation_measure` in the `training` section of the model definition if you set the `validation_field` to be the name of a numerical feature.

 Category Features
 -----------------